Guide to Grilling the Perfect Burger

 Utilize a Kalamazoo vegetable or meat grilling surface in one zone of the grill.
 The flat profile makes it easier to slide the turner below the burger, and the heavy nature of these grates holds more heat.
 This holds more heat and makes the burger less likely to stick.
 Place a full load of charcoal in the Hybrid Fire Grilling Drawer.
 Fire up the Dragon Burners below the drawer and preheat the grill while starting the charcoal fire.
 Wait until the coals are glowing, and then turn the burners OFF.
 Wait for the fire to settle down to between 600 and 700°F. Follow the instructions (at left) to grill the burger.

-The new warming rack design on Kalamazoo K500H, K750H and K1000H series grills is perfect for roasting onions and toasting buns.
-Place thick-sliced onions on the warmign rack above the charcoal fire immediately after you light the fire.
+The new warming rack design on all Kalamazoo Hybrid Fire Grills is perfect for roasting onions and toasting buns.
+Place thick-sliced onions on the warming rack above the charcoal fire immediately after you light the fire.
 Let the onions roast up there for the entire time the charcoal is starting.
 Then you can finish them off on the grill grate right before assembling the burgers.
 This makes for sweet and delicious onions witht he perfect temperature — without the risk of burning them.
-You can also toast the hamburger buns on the warmign rack,. so you don't need to create a cooler zone in the main fire.
+You can also toast the hamburger buns on the warmign rack, so you don't need to create a cooler zone in the main fire.